whole site search:

 Open Cell Foam

 Open cell foam, a.k.a. low density foam, expands to over 100 times it’s liquid size.
 It’s called open cell because little pockets of air form providing the insulation value.
 It does not act as a moisture barrier which is an important consideration for basement walls below grade.
 It features an R-value of about 3.5 per inch.
+You’ll notice we insulated the band board / rim joist with open cell.
+Read that link for details about it.

 Closed Cell Foam

-Closed cell foam, a.k.a. medium density foam, expand to about 25 time it’s liquid size.
+Closed cell foam, a.k.a. medium density foam, expand to about 25 time its liquid size.
 Closed cell has such an advantage because it forms a complete envelope sealing out moisture, preventing mold and providing an R-value of 7.5 per inch!

 What do you think?
 What’s your experience with spray foam?
 Did you like the video?